-The Quick Set Model Main Control Console utilizes membrane style push buttons that provide users with full control over desired settings such as speed, incline, modes, and general operation.
+The Quick Set Model main control panel utilizes membrane style push buttons that provide users with full control over desired settings such as speed, incline, modes, and general operation.

-A Magnetic Safety Tether (1) is located in the center of the counsel, the clip end of the tether should be clipped to the user to ensure if they were to leave the running surface, the unit will automatically shut off.
+The 4 Front Medical Model utilizes an Emergency Stop Push Button (1) as well as a Magnetic Safety Tether (2) located in the center of the counsel, the clip end of the tether should be clipped to the user to ensure if they were to leave the running surface, the unit will automatically shut off.

-One of the unique features of WOODWAY treadmills are the controls on the handrails.
-By using the handrail controls the user can adjust the Speed and/or Incline (or Stop the treadmill on Pro and Pro XL models) without leaning over the display, allowing the user to continue running and minimizing the risk of losing the balance and/or falling.
+One of the unique features of WOODWAY treadmills are handrail controls.
+By using the handrail controls the user can adjust the Speed (3) and/or Incline (4) without leaning over the display, allowing the user to continue running and minimizing the risk of losing the balance and/or falling.
+PRO / PRO XL MODELS